jahaanjain/Emote-Overlay/README.md

 Usage:
 This project is a webpage that shows emote streaks on the bottom left of the page.
+(Page dimensions are 1280px x 720px)
 It can also show emotes randomly on screen if a chatter does !showemote (emote_name)
 *This overlay can be used in streaming software like OBS*